Ynn/selfstar/content/intro-runtime.md

 A bundle is both a deployment unit and a composition unit :

-+ Regarding deployment, bundles are used to package classes and resources so that they can be deployed on one or more execution platforms.
++ It is used to package classes and resources so that they can be deployed on one or more execution platforms.
-+ Regarding composition, bundles are used as building blocks to form modular Java applications.
++ It is also used as building blocks to form modular Java applications.
 The purpose is to organize Java applications into a set of loosely coupled, highly coherent interacting modules.

 An application can be defined as a set of dependent bundles providing a service.
 The boundaries of an application are often hard to determine since many bundles can be used (and bundles can be shared!).
 For clarity, we can distinguish the following bundles: